nanlabs/backend-reference/examples/nest-nats-microservices/README.md

 Service **A** contains 2 resources (resource 1 and resource 2) and exposes a RESTful API with public CRUD methods.

+#### Event based communication

-Sending a POST request to `/resource1` will broadcast a `resource1_created` event which will be handled by Service **B**, outputting data in the console.
+Sending a _POST_ http request to `/resource1` will broadcast a `resource1_created` event which will be handled by Service **B**, outputting data in the console.
 This is an example of event-based asynchronous communication.

+#### Request-response based communication

-Sending a GET request to `/resource2` will send a message and await for a reply.
+Sending a _GET_ http request to `/resource2` will send a message and await for a reply.
 Service **C** will handle the message and respond.
 Service **A** will output the response to the client.
 This is an example of syncronous communication.

 ## Contributing